roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

                               request.resource.data.role != null && // e.g., 'admin' set by signup process
                               request.resource.data.teamId != null    // teamId set by signup process
                             ) ||
-                            // Case 2: Admin creating a player profile (and auth account) for their team
+                            // Case 2: Admin creating a member profile (and auth account) for their team
-                            // Here, {userId} in `match /users/{userId}` is the new player's Firebase Auth UID.
+                            // Here, {userId} in `match /users/{userId}` is the new member's Firebase Auth UID.
                             // The `uid` field within the document will also be this new Firebase Auth UID.
                             ( getUserAuthData() != null && // Admin (requesting user) must have a profile
                               getUserAuthData().role == 'admin' && // Admin must be an admin
                               request.resource.data.teamId == getUserAuthData().teamId && // New user's teamId matches admin's teamId
-                              request.resource.data.uid == userId && // The 'uid' field in the new doc matches the doc ID (new player's auth UID) request.resource.data.email != null &&
+                              request.resource.data.uid == userId && // The 'uid' field in the new doc matches the doc ID (new member's auth UID) request.resource.data.email != null &&
                               request.resource.data.name != null &&
-                              request.resource.data.role == 'player' // Role for admin-added player is 'player' )
+                              request.resource.data.role == 'member' // Role for admin-added member is 'member' )
                           );